Nathan Rout-Pitt

 I am passionate about science and have over ten years research experience as a molecular biologist in bone and respiratory diseases in multi-disciplinary teams delivering high quality research.

-I have mentored many placement, honours, masters and PhD students.
-In 2021 I supervised my first student in the Masters of Biotechnology program within the School of Biological Sciences and was provided with a glowing thank you in her thesis.
+I have supervised 3rd year placement, honours, masters and PhD students.
+My first student in the Masters of Biotechnology program within the School of Biological Sciences provided with a glowing thank you in her thesis.

 '...I would like to thank my other supervisor, Dr Nathan Rout-Pitt.
 Thank you for your careful guidance to my every experiment and giving me the most detailed opinions in the process of my writing.
 I think he is the most responsible and patient supervisor I have seen in Australia in the past two years.
 Even in my 18 years of school, I haven't met such a good supervisor as him'